-This is a full-time 7.5-month seasonal position with the possibility for short-term extension.
-Full days will be spent on a variety of trail maintenance and construction projects that will include brushing and logout, tread repair, and trail structure construction with rock and/ or timber, and ecological restoration.
+This is a full-time 7.5-month seasonal position with the possibility for short-term extension and annual renewal.
+Full days will be spent on a variety of trail maintenance and construction projects that will include brushing and logout, tread repair, trail structure repair or construction with rock and/ or timber, and ecological restoration.
 Season Length: February 16 to September 30, 2021

 EXPECTATIONS & RESPONSIBILITIES

 The position expectations listed below are representative of the demeanor, knowledge, and ability of the applicant necessary to successfully carry out the essential duties and responsibilities of the job.
 Reasonable accommodations can be made as possible.

 - Professionally represent the Greenway Trust and follow and enforce all Greenway Trust policies.